 I took some plain Dollar Store plastic ornaments and transformed them into custom Victorian inspired decorations.
 Learn how to create these DIY Christmas Ornaments here!

-- Dixie Belle paint in Mint Julep, Tea Rose, and Drop Cloth
+paint in Mint Julep, Tea rose, and Drop Cloth

 I started with plain, clear, plastic ornaments.
 These could even be your old ornaments if you are ready for a color change.